LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ![Figure 11.](screenshots/Registered.png)

-Notice along the edges of the point cloud how points become more spars.
-This is partly due to the range of the scanner.
-In densely vegetated areas, however, occlusion is an important factor to consider.
-This is why multiple scan are necessary regardless of maximum range of the scanner employed.
+Notice along the edges of the point cloud how points become more sparse and large patches are blank.
+This is due to both, scanner range and occlusion.
+You can see how in forested areas the distance between individual scans will be inlfuence by stem density, while in more open country scanner range will be the limiting facor.

+Along with range and occlusion I have also mentioned point density as variable to be considered.
+The data we are working with has been subsampled to 1 point m<sup>-2</sup>.
+So let's explore how subsampling will affect the quality of your point cloud.

 ![Figure 11.](screenshots/Edge.png)

+**9. Reduce point density**

 Congratulations, your data is now ready for further analysis.